 INVESTMENT OBJECTIVE.
-The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective.
+The trust seeks to provide investors with total return potential in an environment consistent with the sponsor's interest rate outlook as of the Security Selection Date (defined below), with a high level of current income as a secondary objective.
+Total return may include dividends, interest, capital appreciation and/or distributions.
+The sponsor's interest rate outlook for this trust is rising.
 There is no guarantee that the investment objectives of the trust will be achieved.